ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 From now on, we'll be working a lot on data collections:
 {% snippet faqs/galaxy/tools_select_collection.md %}

 ## Filter collection to separate sense and antisense sequence files

+As for primers, sense and antisense sequences will be subjected to slightly different procedures so they must be separated in distinct data collections.

 > <hands-on-title> Filter </hands-on-title>
 >